hiwad-aziz/ros2_mpu9250_driver/README.md

     ros2 launch mpu9250driver mpu9250driver_launch.py

 ## Disclaimer
 The project is still in **work in progress** state.
 I will spend some time every now and then when I'm free.
+Please don't expect everything to work flawlessly.
+Feel free to create a pull request if you want to contribute or fix bugs.